Dirk's professional Accordion Tuner 2.5

 The errors of the reeds

 The errors of the reeds are shown numerically and with moving red needles.
-The beatings are calculated and shown numerically.
+The beats are calculated and shown numerically.
 The absolute frequencies of the reeds can be shown numerically as well.

 Manual selection of the note to tune